py10a/py10a/README.md

 # Welcome to my GitHub profile!

-Hi, I’m @Nutella585 and I like to learn new stuff.
+Hi, I’m Andrew and I like to learn new stuff.

 I’m interested in QA Automation and Software Mobile & Web Development.